LoyolaChicagoCS/gradhandbook/source/prospective_students.rst

     less if you can get two courses of transfer credit
 *   Opportunity for discipline changers to be accepted and take prerequisites with us on a compressed schedule
+*   Options for a mix of face-to-face and online classes.
+    *Now the IT degree is available either campus-centric or entirely online*.

 Look in the courses document for the details of the individual `Masters Programs <http://courses.cs.luc.edu/html/masters_overview.html>`_.